 It is intended that by adopting this policy and keeping parents and governors informed we can avoid or minimise the likelihood of any complaints being made.
-All disputes which arise about the use of force by a member of staff will be dealt with according to Child Protection and Safeguarding policy.
+All disputes which arise about the use of force by a member of staff will be dealt with according to Child Protection Policy.